hlimpias/sturdy-octo-train/Cardcast.md

 I cache negative responses (i.e. "That isn't a valid deck") for 30 seconds, so if you just added it, wait a couple minutes and try again.

 I cache positive responses (i.e. "Here's the deck you requested") for 15 minutes.
 If you (or anybody else) recently used a deck, any changes to that deck might not show up for about 15 minutes.

+## I have to register?

+I don't run Cardcast.
+They require registering to build decks.
+Whatever information you provide them stays with them, with the exception of the username you provide (which is listed on their site).
+I currently do not store these usernames anywhere.
+Of course the card text you provide is retrieved and distributed to players in the games that use your deck(s).